-4.1 MINOR INCIDENT OR "NEAR MISS"
+4.1.
+MINOR INCIDENT OR "NEAR MISS"

-Any incident or "near miss" involving the proponent, a nominated representative, any contractor, or its subcontractors or any third party's personnel, property, plant or equipment, must be
+Any incident or "near miss" involving the proponent, a nominated representative, any contractor, or its subcontractors or any third party's personnel, property, plant or equipment, must be a.immediately and without delay b. regardless of whether or not injury to personnel has occurred c. or property or equipment has been damaged.

-- 1) Orally reported to the General Manager or the General Managers nominated Representative: - immediately and without delay - b. regardless of whether or not injury to personnel has occurred - c. or property or equipment has been damaged. - 2) Written up and handed to the General Manager or the General Managers nominated Representative by the end of the shift.
-The written report should: - a. state all known facts and conditions at the time of the incident and - b. includes a preliminary assessment of the most likely potential consequences of the incident under the current circumstances.
+1) Orally reported to the Project Manager or the General Managers nominated Representative:

+2) Written up and handed to the General Manager or the General Managers nominated Representative by the end of the shift.
+The written report should:

+a.state all known facts and conditions at the time of the incident and b. includes a preliminary assessment of the most likely potential consequences of the incident under the current circumstances.

-4.2 SERIOUS INCIDENT
+4.2.
+SERIOUS INCIDENT

-For any serious incident involving a fatality, or permanent disability, the incident scene must be left untouched until witnessed by a representative of the Police.
+For any serious incident involving a fatality, or permanent disability, the incident scene must be left untouched until witnessed by a representative of the Police or MET personnel (e.g. poaching).
 This requirement does not preclude immediate first aid being administered and the location being made safe.

-4.3 INCIDENT REPORT AND CLOSE OUT
+4.3.
+INCIDENT REPORT AND CLOSE OUT

-The General Manager must investigate the cause of all work accidents and significant incidents and must provide the results of the investigation and recommendations on how to prevent a recurrence of such incidents.
+The Project Manager must investigate the cause of all work accidents and significant incidents and must provide the results of the investigation and recommendations on how to prevent a recurrence of such incidents.
 A formal root-cause investigation process should be followed.

-5 COMPLIANCE AND ENFORCEMENT
+5. COMPLIANCE AND ENFORCEMENT

-5.1 Environmental Inspections & Compliance Monitoring
+5.1.
+Environmental Inspections & Compliance Monitoring

-Inspections and audits of the site will be managed and undertaken by the exploration manager to check that the standards and procedures set out in this EMP are being complied with and pollution control measures are in place and working correctly.
+Inspections and audits of the site will be managed and undertaken by the Exploration Manager to check that the standards and procedures set out in this EMP are being complied with and pollution control measures are in place and working correctly.
 All equipment will be inspected to ensure they are operating as per specification; no damage has been caused, and no leaks or spills have occurred.
 Any non-conformance shall be recorded, including the following details: a brief description of non-conformance; the reason for the non-conformance; the responsible party; the result (consequence); and the corrective action is taken and any necessary follow up measures required.

-5.2 COMPLIANCE TO THE NATIONAL PARK
+5.2.
+COMPLIANCE TO THE NATIONAL PARK

-EPL 6155 is located in the /Ai-/Ais-Richtersveld Transfrontier Park (ARTFP) therefore, the National Policy on the Prospecting and Mining in Protected Areas provides direction in terms of where mining and exploration related impacts are legally prohibited and where biodiversity priority areas may present high risks for mining projects.
-In addition, the ARTFP Management Plan provides guidance and requirements for these activities in the Park.
+The EPLs (7278, 7279 & 7436) are located in the Namib Naukluft National Park therefore, the National Policy on the Prospecting and Mining in Protected Areas provides direction in terms of where mining and exploration related impacts are legally prohibited and where biodiversity priority areas may present high risks for mining projects.
+In addition, the Namib Naukluft National Park Management Plan provides guidance and requirements for these activities in the Park.